- Assessment and Reporting Timetable Information

 Mark Hall Academy places SEN at the heart of its training programme.
 Staff briefings are used to inform staff of key themes relating to SEN, and to share case studies of individual students and their needs.

-Whole staff briefings have taken place on the requirements of the Code of Practice (2014).
+Whole staff briefings take place on the requirements of the Code of Practice 2015 so that staff are updated and strategies shared to promote progress and effective support.

-We work closely with the Educational Psychologist who provides on- going training to key staff which is based on the identified needs of the students.
+We work closely with the Educational Psychologist and other professionals who provides on- going training to key staff which is based on the identified needs of the students.

-A weekly forum, where priority students are discussed in depth, supports staff in ensuring a range of appropriate strategies are in place.
+A fortnightly forum, where priority students are discussed in depth, supports staff in ensuring a range of appropriate strategies are in place.

 Heads of Faculty have SEN as a standing item on their meeting agenda and this allows for on- going continuous professional development.